At Leverage to Lead, the complexity of identity is always on our minds.

-We see acting on our identity in organizations where people are invested in being “good.”
+We see people acting on identity in organizations where people are invested in being “good.”
 They gather data and analyze metrics around diversity, they hold training sessions, they read books.
+They follow the rules of DEI.
 None of these are bad things to do in your organization.
-But when they’re married to your identity, then digging past these limited actions gets hard.
+But when they’re married to your identity, then digging past these limited actions to understand the complexity of humans is hard.

 What’s more disturbing is to look back and see how quickly these stories gained traction and then embedded themselves into the identities of the poor and Black Americans.

 A client once asked us which identity markers matter more, and which ones their organization should prioritize.
 For someone in the throes of difficult and vulnerable DEI work, the question isn’t absurd.
 It’s pointing toward their desire to organize challenging information.
 The problem, we replied, was that we can’t see each other (or ourselves) through a single lens of race, gender, class, etc.